A Basildon Chronology|

 Basildon Police Station becomes operational.
 Located adjacent to Basildon town centre in Great Oaks, the rectangular three-storey block was built at a

 cost of £162,819 by construction company Richard Costain.
-Prior to its opening a small sub-station opened around 1960 in a bungalow at Church Road,
+Prior to its opening a small sub-station opened in February 1958 in a bungalow at Church Road,

-Basildon followed by a wooden temporary single storey station, constructed c.1962 adjacent to the present site in Great Oaks.
+Basildon followed by a wooden temporary single storey station, constructed in 1961 adjacent to the present site in Great Oaks.
 In 1967 all operations were

 centralised at Great Oaks following the closure of Laindon and Pitsea's stations.
 In 1984 a mobile police station was placed in Town Square adjacent to